ParchmentMC/Website/docs/mappings.md

 1. **Use complete, meaningful, concise sentences**
     - Try and keep explanations simple and concise without sacrificing accuracy.
 Avoid the use of overly complicated words where short and simple descriptions are sufficient.
-    - Avoid the use of domain specific knowledge that the reader would not be assumed to have if it is not necessary.
+    - Avoid the use of domain specific knowledge that the reader would not be expected to know if a simpler or clearer explanation can be found.
     - Write complete sentences for documentation, starting with an uppercase letter and ending with a period.
-    - _Exception:_ Phrases in `@return` or `@param` may use short phrases that are not sentences.
+    - _Exception:_ Descriptions in `@return`, `@param`, or `@throws` may use short phrases that are not sentences.
       - {:.small-text} _Example:_

         ```java
         /**
          * This is a full sentence.
 It begins with a capital letter and ends with a period.
-         * Note that the below two tags may, and are allowed, to use short phrases rather than complete sentences.
+         * Note that the below two lines may use short phrases rather than complete sentences.
          * @param foo the current foo
          * @return the modified foo
          */
         ```

 1. **Do not insert unnesecary line breaks.**
-    - Do not manually insert line breaks for long columns, or try and manually hard wrap sentences.
+    - Do not manually insert line breaks for long lines, or explicitly hard wrap sentences.
       - Each new `COMMENT` line will insert a line break in the comment, and column limits are enforced by end mapping consumers.
     - Do use line breaks if there is a logical need to start a paragraph in the javadoc comment.
       - {:.small-text} _Example:_